ansuz/hyperbot/README.md

   + the channels that your bot should attempt to join on this network
 * db
   + the path to the leveldb database to use for this instance of the bot on this network
+* drop
+  + what characters should be dropped from the end of a nick
+* debug
+  + enable debugging in the irc module

 ## What the bot does

 * ~mimic
+* ~help